 Why Teach Community Building in the Classroom?

-Participating in activities together as a class to help build relationships, problem-solving, and community are extremely valuable.
+Participating in activities together as a class to help build relationships, problem-solving, and community is extremely valuable.
 They can help build a sense of trust and togetherness between peers and with their teacher.
 They encourage different topics of conversation, opportunities to solve problems, and new experiences.
 Being active and sharing also builds teamwork.
 These are all things that will help a child develop a strong sense of self and solid social skills.
-The best thing about community building activities is that they are enjoyable and bring out the best in kids.
+The best thing about community-building activities is that they are enjoyable and bring out the best in kids.

 When and How Should We Implement Community Building in the Classroom?

 Community building activities for kids are great any time of year and any time of day.
 I use the following as culminating activities to our weekly classroom meetings to help bring closure and closeness after our meetings.
 They can be quick and take a few minutes, like a game of “telephone”, or can be a project that takes longer and has steps, like a STEM activity.
-How you add your community building activities to your day is up to you.
+How you add your community-building activities to your day is up to you.
 I suggest finding a gap in time or before or after a transition where an extra activity can be added seamlessly.

 Community Building in the Classroom: Activities for Kids

 Community building activities can be just about anything you choose to do as a class together.
 Activities for P.E. lend themselves well to this, as well as games you can play at the carpet.
 Below are 5 community building activities for kids that I teach in my classroom to connect and strengthen our relationships.

 STEM (science, technology, engineering, mathematics) activities and building challenges are a great way to build teamwork and cooperation.
 Giving students a task they have to figure out, plan, and complete together builds problem-solving skills and a sense of accomplishment.
 These tactile activities work the mind and the body together.
 You can create STEM challenges with materials you have ready in your classroom.
 Give your class a set of materials, the task, or a question, and let them get to work in small groups.